In the Japanese calendar today, the 8th of April is Hanamatsuri.

 The Buddha’s birthday is celebrated at other times in other Buddhist countries.
 Most of Asia likes May.
 With that, a wealth of possibilities to choose from.

-Of course that’s because we don’t have a clue about when Gautama Siddhartha was born.
-We can only reasonably assume he was a real human being, and beyond that a few details marking his life.
+Of course that’s because we don’t really know when Gautama Siddhartha was born.
+The bet we can do is reasonably assume he was a real human being who lived four or five, possibly six centuries before our common era, and beyond that a few details marking his life.

 Now, unlike religions that depend upon their founder being something special, unique in history, real actual lived historical history, for those of us attracted to Buddhism, the “truth” of what we have received isn’t judged by whether or not the putative teacher of them is a real person at all.
 But, rather the only that really matters are whether the teachings are true.
 And by true we mean do they realistically represent the problems we encounter in life?
 And do the various fixes to the problems it identifies work, do they bring us to what is promised?